tembo-io/website/docs/postgres_guides/how-to-quit-psql-utility/how-to-quit-psql-utility.md

 # How to quit PSQL utility

-Exiting the PSQL utility gracefully is a fundamental skill for anyone working with PostgreSQL databases.
-While PSQL serves as a powerful tool for database interaction, knowing how to exit it is equally important.

 This guide is designed to demystify the process of quitting the PSQL utility.
 In a succinct manner, we will explore the various methods to gracefully exit PSQL, ensuring that you can seamlessly transition in and out of this indispensable command-line environment.

 ## Using \q command